-May 30: While reporting from protests across the nation, journalists tear gassed, threatened
+May: While reporting from protests across the nation, journalists tear gassed, threatened and harassed

 George Floyd’s death in Minneapolis on May 25, 2020, ignited a sweeping assembly of protesters across the United States — and the globe — in a staggering, monthslong outcry for police reform and racial justice.
 In many moments peaceful, in many others bracingly violent, journalists of all stripes took to documenting these demonstrations.
 At times, to do the job meant to expose oneself to the effects of riot-control agents, to face harassment from individuals or law enforcement officials, to fear for your safety or have your reporting interrupted.
-Below is a geographically-organized roundup of such examples from around the U.S. on May 30, 2020, the date with the highest single-day number of aggressions against journalists reported to the Tracker since the start of the recent Black Lives Matter protests.
+Below is a geographically-organized roundup of such examples from around the U.S. in May.

 A full accounting of incidents in which members of the press were assaulted, arrested or had their equipment damaged while covering these protests can be found here.
 To learn more about how the U.S. Press Freedom Tracker documents and categorizes violations of press freedom, visit pressfreedomtracker.us.